Edson College of Nursing and Health Innovation policies

 Academic standing

-• University academic warning: An undergraduate student with a cumulative GPA lower than 2.00 at the end of their first semester (fall or spring) is considered to be in the status of university academic warning.
+- University academic warning: An undergraduate student with a cumulative GPA lower than 2.00 at the end of their first semester (fall or spring) is considered to be in university academic warning status.

-• Continuing probation: A student is said to be on university continuing academic probation each semester (fall or spring) that student (previously on university academic probation) earns a semester GPA higher than 2.00 but has a cumulative GPA lower than 2.00.
+- Continuing probation: A student is considered to be on university continuing academic probation each semester (fall or spring) that student (previously on university academic probation) earns a semester GPA higher than 2.00 but has a cumulative GPA lower than 2.00.

 eAdvisor tracking focuses on students who initially enroll as full-time, first-year students, and the tool tracks their progress during their first four semesters.
 It identifies and outlines the critical courses, GPA requirements and milestones that predict success in each major.
-Students use major maps and progress reports to plan which courses to take each semester.
+Students use major maps, program checksheets or progress reports to plan which courses to take each semester.

 Students pursuing the RN to BSN or concurrent enrollment program or who are enrolled as a postbaccalaureate student (pursuing a second degree) are not critically tracked.